mailtoharshit/sldsx/README.md

                 <sdsx:button press="{!c.handlePress}" type="bare" iconCategory="utility" iconName="close" iconType="bare" iconSize="small"/>
         </div>

+Notes:
+If your org already has some of the components

 # Reference App (SLDS.app)
 SLDS app contains a list of all the SDSX components and source code for each one of them.
 The examples are identical to what you'll find in the [Salesforce Design System's (SLDS)](http://salesforce-design-system.herokuapp.com) website.

-Usage: Once you install the unmanaged package, open [{yourOrg}//sdsx/sdsTest.app](https://login.salesforce.com/sdsx/SLDS.app).
+Usage: Once you install the unmanaged package, open [{yourOrg}//sdsx/SLDS.app](https://login.salesforce.com/sdsx/SLDS.app).

 <image src="https://raw.githubusercontent.com/ForceDotComLabs/sdsx/master/slds-app-small.png?token=AAmOoUKiDyKUoD3GGVHOFaCoqGVEKXu8ks5Vv6HUwA%3D%3D"/>
 Note: All the components are in `metadata/aura/` folder.